-Effective October 17, 1986, parents may borrow for either dependent undergraduate or dependent graduate and professional students.
+Parents of dependent students may apply for a PLUS loan.
 The annual amount of a PLUS loan is limited to the child's cost of education minus any other estimated financial aid awarded.
 Repayment begins sixty days after disbursement and the total loan, including interest, must be repaid within ten years.
 If the parent fails to repay the PLUS loan, the child will be ineligible for further Title IV assistance.